tuommii/21shell/README.md

 ## To-do

 ### Bugs
-- [ ] First exec of piped command is ok, second one produces errors
+- [x] First exec of piped command is ok, second one produces errors
+- [ ] Bug out with PIPE + REDIRECT - cat < ls | echo for example

 ### History (for 42sh at least)
 - [ ]           Trailing pipe and open quotes -> update history!